jakeatmsft/aoai_ccc_redteam_template/flows/agent_flow/README.md

 ```
 Please refer to connections [document](https://promptflow.azurewebsites.net/community/local/manage-connections.html) and [example](https://github.com/microsoft/promptflow/tree/main/examples/connections) for more details.

-## Interact with chat flow
+### Interact with chat flow

-Promptflow CLI provides a way to start an interactive chat session for chat flow.
+To chat with your agent, promptflow CLI provides a way to start an interactive chat session for chat flow.
 Customer can use below command to start an interactive chat session:

 ```
 pf flow test --flow <flow_folder> --interactive